Roztek/this-penguin-flys/README.md

 ### Directory Information

-This is the working directory for the game which includes a `MAKEFILE` that can build the entire project utilizing the `COMPILE.G` file.
+The 'penguin' directory is the working directory for the game.
+It includes a `MAKEFILE` that can build the entire project utilizing the `COMPILE.G` file.
 (Beware: total of 13 splash bitmaps - slow compile times).

 ### Game Overview